kshedden/workshops/ds-academy/math_review.md

 - Suppose that $H_f$ is the Hessian matrix of the objective function, and we aim to minimize $f$ by conducting line searches over a seqeunce of search directions.
-It turns out to be desirable for these search directions to be _conjugate_, meaning that they are orthogonal$ with respect to $H_f$.
+It turns out to be desirable for these search directions to be _conjugate_, meaning that they are orthogonal with respect to $H_f$.
 However directly constructing a conjugate basis would require explicit construction of
-  $H_f\$,
-  which would make this a second-order method in which case it might be just as well to use Newton's method.
+  $H_f$, which would make this a second-order method in which case it might be just as well to use Newton's method.

 - The key insight behind the conjugate gradient algorithm is that a set of conjugate directions can be constructed sequentially, using line searches but